Money-back guarantee - returning your device is free & easy

 Until now it was expensive and only available at clinics.
 With Flow you can access the treatment at home.

-Start to feel better in 3 weeks
+Feel better in 3 weeks

 No medication 1